Public Transport in Lisbon

 From vintage trams to riverside trains, discover Lisbon’s iconic hills, viewpoints, and waterfronts by public transport.

-Ride the legendary yellow tram through Lisbon’s oldest neighborhoods, winding past tiled facades, cathedrals, and stunning hilltop viewpoints.
+Ride the legendary yellow tram through Lisbon’s oldest neighborhoods, winding past tiled facades and cathedrals.

-Ascend Lisbon’s iconic iron elevator for sweeping views over Baixa, the castle, and the river—an Art Nouveau marvel since 1902.
+Ascend Lisbon’s iconic iron elevator for sweeping views over Baixa.
+An Art Nouveau marvel since 1902.

 Take the suburban train from Cais do Sodré along the Tagus River and Atlantic beaches to the elegant town of Cascais.